epanel3-site/django-clientsignal/README.md

 In your Django app:

-    # Create a signal connection (or use clientsignal.SimpleSignalConnection)
+    # Create a signal connection (or use clientsignal.SignalConnection)
-    class PingSignalConnection(clientsignal.SimpleSignalConnection):
+    class PingSignalConnection(clientsignal.SignalConnection):
         pass

     # Create Signals